 Table 6 shows the results of the loss evaluation.
 We can see that the smallest average loss was found for the liquid mole fraction of inert in the separator (x_I) .
-This was somehow expected since its value is essentially constant throughout the optimizations shown in Table 5.
-However, composition measurements have large dead times and are unreliable and we therefore disregard this candidate as the potential self-optimizing variable.
+This was somehow expected since its value is essentially constant throughthe valve opening z_F is typically required to address the control of the reactor pressure, we select the recycle flow rate R, which has an acceptable loss, as the unconstrained (self-optimizing) controlled variable.

 Two other candidates which show smaller average losses are the recycle flow rate R and valve opening z_F , with average losses of 0.02013 and 0.01944 \$/min, respectively.
-Our choice is then to select the recycle flow rate R as the unconstrained (self-optimizing) controlled variable which has an acceptable loss.
+As

 In summary, by the self-optimizing approach, the primary variables to be controlled are then $y = [P{reactor} x_B R]$ with the manipulations $u = [z_F z_P W_S]$.
 In addition, secondary controlled variables may be introduced to improve the dynamic behavior of the process.
-With these variables, a number of control configurations can be assigned and some of them will be assessed later in this paper.
+With these variables, a number of control configurations can be assigned and some of them will be assessed later in this article.